 Pitched Roof Disadvantages

 The main disadvantage of a pitched roof is that installation costs are typically higher than that of a flat roof.
-The construction is more disruptive and takes longer too, which can lead to interruptions to business inside the property.
+The construction is more disruptive and takes longer too, which can lead to interruptions to business inside the property while roofers complete the project.

 In other cases, a pitched roof might not be appropriate in some situations.
 Some modern buildings lend themselves to flat roofs and a pitched roof just wouldn’t look right.

 New build situations don’t need to worry about disruption to daily business interactions or the appropriateness of the application.
-But, for many commercial property owners, the roof cost and likelihood of disruption make a flat roof solution more acceptable.
+But, for many commercial property owners, the roof cost, repair costs and likelihood of disruption make a flat roof solution more acceptable.

 Pitched Roof vs. Flat Roof: The Decision